TheBetterStore/tbs-docs/docs/1-domain-driven-design/bdd/CheckoutProductsInCart.feature.md

     When I submit valid Card details
     And Payment is approved
-    Then My order details with cart details will be stored in the Order Repository And I an electronic Receipt will be emailed to me And A shipping order is sent for Fulfillment
+    Then My order details with cart details will be stored in the Order Repository And The order details will be eventually persisted to the reporting database And I an electronic Receipt will be emailed to me And A shipping order is sent for Fulfillment
-    And I will be directed to a Purchase Confirmation screen
+    And I will be directed back to the store's home page, with a notice confirming the order number

 	@Payment Rejected
   Scenario: Payment Rejected